 The structure is such that the rotary shaft penetrates through the hole of the ring-shaped permanent magnet.
 The Off-Axis configuration is a structure in which the Hall element is intentionally displaced from the center of the rotation axis.
 Below, we describe the Off-Axis configuration with an example of placing a Hall element next to a ring magnet to detect the strength of the horizontal magnetic field.
 The mechanical advantage of the Off-Axis configuration is that the tip of the rotating shaft can be freed.
 Another advantage is that the encoder can be made thinner, and a hollow shaft can be used as a rotary shaft to pass cutting oil and cables inside to save space.

-◆Change in magnetic field distribution due to rotational movement
+◆Change in magnetic field distribution due to rotational motion

 When the motor shaft rotates, the magnetic field created by the ring magnet rotates.
 A Hall element placed next to the ring magnet receives a magnetic field whose strength and direction change simultaneously.
-In the Shaft - End configuration, the rotation direction of the magnet is the same as that of the magnetic field, but in the Off - Axis configuration, the rotation direction of the magnet and the rotation direction of the magnetic field input to the Hall element are opposite.
+In the Shaft-End configuration, the rotational direction of the magnet is the same as that of the magnetic field, but in the Off-Axis configuration, the rotational direction of the magnet and the rotational direction of the magnetic field input to the Hall element are opposite.
 This is similar to the behavior of two meshing gears rotating in opposite directions.
 The Hall element detects this change in magnetic field distribution and converts it into an electrical signal.
 The Hall element is a magnetic sensor that can only detect the strength of a magnetic field in a single direction.
-Therefore, in order to detect the rotational position, Hall elements are required to detect the magnetic field strengths of the X - axis component and the Y - axis component of the rotating surface.
+Therefore, in order to detect the rotational position, Hall elements are required to detect the magnetic field strengths of the X-axis component and the Y-axis component of the rotating surface.

-Since the rotation angle θ of the Off - Axis configuration contains a large angle error, be sure to correct it.
+The Off-Axis configuration is sure to correct for removing angular errors contained in the rotation angle θ.
 There are two typical correction methods.
 One is to make a table of the rotation angle θ and the true angle in advance, and perform linear interpolation while referring to the table information.
-The other is a method of canceling the angle error by calculating the correction parameter from the information of the error component included in the rotation angle θ in advance and correcting it so that the Lissajous figure becomes a perfect circle.
+The other is a method of canceling the angular error by calculating the correction parameter from the information of the error component included in the rotation angle θ in advance and correcting it so that the Lissajous figure becomes a perfect circle.
 Both methods have something in common.
 This means that calibration requires reference angle information to know how much angular error is included in the rotation angle θ.
 Usually, the angle information of another configured encoder or the pointing angle information of the stepping motor is used as a reference.

-Since the magnetic encoder has a mechanism to detect changes in the magnetic field, it has the excellent advantage of being robust in an environment contaminated with dust, oil, water, etc. Therefore, it is suitable for use in environments with a lot of dust, oil, and water.
+The magnetic encoder has an excellent advantage of being robust in an environment contaminated with dust, oil, water and so on because it has a mechanism to detect changes in the magnetic field.
+Thus, it is suitable for use in the environment with a lot of dust, oil, and water.
 Furthermore, the mechanical advantage of the Off-Axis configuration is that the tip of the rotating shaft can be freed.
 Therefore, it is used in main motors of industrial sewing machines and motors with electromagnetic brakes.
 It is also suitable for applications where the rotating shaft is a hollow shaft and cutting oil and cables are passed inside.
-Therefore, it is used in machine tool spindle motors and robot arms.
+It is used in machine tool spindle motors and robot arms.